-- Plot up to 5 variables on one plot, with a single X axis and up to four Y axes or a single Y axis and up to four X axes. - Plot any variable on a linear or logarithmic scale.
-For linear scale, values can be increasing or decreasing with distance from the axis. - Send plots to a printer, save plots to the clipboard for insertion in another program (such as Microsoft Word), or save plots as graphic files in bitmap, metafile, or JPEG format.
+- Plot up to 5 variables on one plot, with a single X axis and up to four Y axes or a single Y axis and up to four X axes. - Plot any variable on a linear or logarithmic scale (logarithmic scale not applicable to TS plots).
+For linear scale, values can be increasing or decreasing with distance from the axis. - Create contour plots, generating density (sigma-t or sigma-theta) or thermosteric anomaly contours on temperature-salinity (TS) plots. - Send plots to a printer, save plots to the clipboard for insertion in another program (such as Microsoft Word), or save plots as graphic files in bitmap, metafile, or JPEG format.